guettli/programming-guidelines/README.md

 This makes it simpler.

 ### etckeeper is handy

+If you are using Kubernetes, then this makes no sense.
+But if you are running services in a Linux server, then you want to know what has changed.

 The tool etckeeper stores changes in the /etc directory in a git repository.
 This does not make much sense for containers.
 But for